Gichere/gichere.github.io/index.md

 ### Publications
 ---
-- [Determining the mean differences in students’ performance based On type of accommodation- International Journal of Education and Research (ijern) Vol. 7 No. 1 January 2019](http://www.ijern.com/journal/2019/January-2019/02.pdf/)
+- [Determining the mean differences in students’ performance based On type of accommodation *- International Journal of Education and Research (ijern) Vol. 7 No. 1 January 2019*](http://www.ijern.com/journal/2019/January-2019/02.pdf/)

 ---
 ### Data science projects